Odd edge-colorings of subdivisions of odd graphs: Characterization of

-The freshly proved Lemma~\ref{lema}, combined with Propositions~\ref{block graph} and~\ref{glue}, settles the implication $(ii)\Rightarrow (i)$.
-Indeed, arguing by contradiction, let $G$ be a $2$-connected member of $\mathcal{S}_4\backslash \mathcal{F}$ that minimizes the order $n(G)$.
-Taking into account Propositions~\ref{block graph} and~\ref{glue}, it is implied by part $(c)$ of the construction of $\mathcal{F}$ that $G$ is essentially $3$-edge-connected.
-Consequently, by Lemma~\ref{lema}, $\Delta(G)=3$ or $n(G)=3$.
-However, if the former holds then Proposition~\ref{block graph} assures that $G\in\mathcal{F}$ (due to part $(b)$ of the construction).
-Similarly, if $n(G)=3$ then its assumed $2$-connectedness and the fact that $G\in \mathcal{S}$ imply it is a Shannon triangle of type $(2,2,1)$ with $\delta(G)=2$.
-Hence $G\in \mathcal{F}$ (due to part $(a)$ of the construction).
-The obtained contradiction settles that $(ii)\Rightarrow (i)$.
-This completes the proof of Theorem~\ref{2-connected}.
+The freshly proved Lemma~\ref{lema:2}, combined with Propositions~\ref{glue} and~\ref{lema:1}, yields the implication $(ii)\Rightarrow (i)$.
+Indeed, arguing by contradiction, let $G\in\mathcal{S}_4\backslash \mathcal{F}$ be a block graph of minimum order $n(G)$.
+Taking into account Proposition~\ref{glue}, it is implied by part $(c)$ of the construction of $\mathcal{F}$ that $G$ is essentially $3$-edge-connected, besides being $2$-connected.
+Consequently, by Lemma~\ref{lema:2}, it holds that $n(G)=3$ or $\Delta(G)=3$.
+However, if $n(G)=3$ then $G$ must be a Shannon triangle of type $(2,2,1)$ with $\delta(G)=2$; hence $G\in \mathcal{F}$ (due to part $(a)$ of the construction).
+Otherwise, if $\Delta(G)=3$ then Proposition~\ref{lema:1} assures that $G\in\mathcal{F}$ (due to part $(b)$ of the construction).
+The obtained contradiction settles the implication $(ii)\Rightarrow (i)$, which completes the proof of Theorem~\ref{2-connected}. \end{proof}

-Finally, we arrive at our main result.
-To formulate it succinctly, the standard notion of a `block-cutpoint graph' proves useful.
-Recall that for a given connected graph $G$, its \textit{block-cutpoint graph} is a simple bipartite graph in which one partite set consists of the cut-vertices of $G$ and the other has a vertex $b_i$ for each block $B_i$ of $G$; we include $vb_i$ as an edge of the block-cutpoint graph if and only if $v\in B_i$.
-Our findings can be summarized as follows.